Publications

 Publication -

-Robert F. Kennedy Jr. (often shortened to RFK Jr.) has only been Secretary of the Department of Health and Human Services (HHS) since mid-February.
-Despite being new to the job, Kennedy arguably made more statements to provoke public outrage than any HHS Secretary in history.
-As a quick sample, RFK Jr. first stated the measles […]
+Robert F. Kennedy Jr. has been Secretary of the Department of Health and Human Services (HHS) since mid-February.
+Despite being new to the job, Kennedy has made more statements to provoke public outrage than any HHS secretary in history.
+One example is when Kennedy once stated the measles vaccine (usually part of the combination measles-mumps-rubella […]

 • Research & Commentary: New Index Shows Florida Leading the Education Choice Movement, But Work Still Needs to Be Done